johnrudolph/beast-master/rules.md

 ## Colossus Turn

-At the start of every turn, do one of two things:
+On your turn, do one of two things:

 1. **Take Actions**:
 - First, draw 1 Colossus Card.